 For more clean eating recipes, try these recipes:

-Would you like a reminder of this Paleo breakfast bowl?
+Would you like a reminder of this high protein Paleo breakfast bowl?
 Just pin this image to one of your healthy cooking boards on Pinterest.

 Admin note: This post first appeared on the blog in April of 2017.
 I have updated the post to add new images, a printable recipe card and a video for you to enjoy.
 I have also updated the post with additional Whole30 info and nutritional information.